BigBang1112/maniaapi-net/README.md

 // Register the services
 builder.Services.AddMasterServerTMT();

+// --------------------
 // Do the setup
+var factory = provider.GetRequiredService<IMasterServerTMTFactory>();

-// This should run at the start of your application, or when you need to refresh the master servers
+// RequestWaitingParamsAsync should run at the start of your application, and when you need to refresh the master servers await factory.RequestWaitingParamsAsync();
-// No need for CreateScopeAsync if your service is scoped await using var scope = provider.CreateScopeAsync();

-foreach (var platform in Enum.GetValues<Platform>())
-{
-    var initServer = scope.ServiceProvider.GetRequiredKeyedService<InitServerTMT>(platform);
-    var waitingParams = await initServer.GetWaitingParamsAsync(cancellationToken);
-    var masterServer = scope.ServiceProvider.GetRequiredKeyedService<MasterServerTMT>(platform);
-    masterServer.Client.BaseAddress = waitingParams.MasterServers.First().GetUri();
-}
+// For example selects the PC master server var masterServerPC = factory.CreateClient(Platform.PC);
 ```

 Features this last setup brings:

 - **You can inject `AggregatedMasterServerTMT` to conveniently work with all master servers**
+- You can inject `IMasterServerTMTFactory` to create multiple instances of `MasterServerTMT` with different master servers
 - You can inject `ImmutableDictionary<Platform, MasterServerTMT>` to get all master servers as individual instances
 - If you don't need specific platform context, you can inject `IEnumerable<MasterServerTMT>` to get all master servers
 - Specific `InitServerTMT` and `MasterServerTMT` can be injected using `[FromKeyedServices(Platform.PC)]`
-- All `MasterServerTMT` handle compression
+- All `MasterServerTMT` handle GZIP compression

 > [!WARNING]
 > If you just inject `MasterServerTMT` alone, it will give the last-registered one (in this case, PS4).
 If you need a specific platform, use `[FromKeyedServices(...)]`.